“To Tame the Savageness of Man”

 Speaking extemporaneously, Kennedy said, in a sad, tremulous voice:

-I have bad news for you, for all of our fellow citizens, and people who love peace all over the world, and that is that Martin Luther King was shot and killed tonight.
+Ladies and gentlemen.
+I’m only going to talk to you just for a minute or so this evening, because I have some very sad news for all of you, [Could you lower those signs please?]
+I have some very sad news for all of you, and I think sad news for all of our fellow citizens and people who love peace all over the world, and that is that Martin Luther King was shot and was killed tonight in Memphis Tennessee.

 A huge gasp came from the people and then screams of “No!
 No!”
 Kennedy somberly went on.

-Martin Luther King dedicated his life to love and to justice for his fellow human beings, and he died because of that effort.
-In this difficult day, in this difficult time for the United States, it is perhaps well to ask what kind of a nation we are and what direction we want to move in.
-For those of you who are black—considering the evidence there evidently is that there were white people who were responsible—you can be filled with bitterness, with hatred, and a desire for revenge.
-We can move in that direction as a country, in great polarization—black people amongst black, white people amongst white, filled with hatred toward one another.
+Martin Luther King dedicated his life to love and to justice between fellow human beings; he died in the cause of that effort.
+In this difficult day, in this difficult time for the United States, it’s perhaps well to ask what kind of a nation we are and what direction we want to move in.
+For those of you who are black—considering the evidence evidently is that there were white people who were responsible—you can be filled with bitterness, and with hatred, and a desire for revenge.
+We can move in that direction as a country, in greater polarization—black people amongst blacks, and white amongst whites, filled with hatred toward one another.

 Kennedy was a unique white public official in America able to address a crowd in a black neighborhood that tragic night and not encounter violence.
 He spoke as a recognized champion of the disadvantaged, and he carried the credibility of his family’s tragedy; in fact, this night marked the first time he had referred publicly to his brother’s shooting.